shivani8136/Bellabeat-Smart-Device-Data-Analysis/README.md

 The dataset is:

-* **Reliable**: The data is from 30 eligible FitBit users who consented to the submission of personal tracker data to a distributed survey via Amazon Mechanical Turk.
+* **Reliable**: The data is from 30 eligible Bellabeat users who consented to the submission of personal tracker data to a distributed survey via Amazon Mechanical Turk.
-* **Original**: The data is from 30 eligible FitBit users who consented to the submission of personal tracker data to a distributed survey via Amazon Mechanical Turk.
+* **Original**: The data is from 30 eligible Bellabeat users who consented to the submission of personal tracker data to a distributed survey via Amazon Mechanical Turk.
 * **Comprehensive**: The personal tracker data includes minute-level output for physical activity, heart rate, and sleep monitoring.
 * **Cited**: Furberg, Robert; Brinton, Julia; Keating, Michael ; Ortiz, Alexa https://zenodo.org/record/53894#.YMoUpnVKiP9